uvalib/thetaper/_posts/2019-05-13-the-daily-progress-uva-eyes-new-way-to-purchase-scholarly-journals-.markdown

 ---
 layout: post
 published: true
+comments: true
+date: '2019-05-12 16:13 -0400'
-title:  "The Daily Progress: "UVa eyes new way to purchase scholarly journals""
+title: 'Daily Progress: UVa eyes new way to purchase scholarly journals'
-date:   2019-05-13T13:53:15.248Z
 ---

 > According to information provided by UVa, several large journal packages consume about 40% of the libraries’ collections budget.
 Elsevier, which offers the most expensive package, provided 3,354 journals in 2018 at a cost of $1.8 million, or 19% of the collections budget that year.